Prosono/SMARTi_BaseComponent/README.md

 |                           | _Description:_ Bugs are addressed every three months in the free version.                                  | _Description:_ Bugs are fixed on an ongoing basis for faster resolutions.                                    |

-Q: Why is there a monthly subscription cost for the PRO verison?
+Q: Why is there a monthly subscription cost for the Pro verison?
 <br>
 A: In order to fully dedicate to an enviroment that is constantly changing and to provide usefull updates to the SMARTi dashboard and its automations, a monthly cost is needed to properly develop, run, test and deploy the solution.